 Natural Heritage Education (NHE) staff offer a variety of interpretive programs during the summer and winter months.
 Cross cultural educational programming with local first nations, presentations, hikes, workshops and children’s programs are offered throughout the summer months at Dawson Trail.

 The Quetico Artist in Residence program is also presented through the NHE department.

 The backcountry of Quetico is host to many excellent swimming opportunities.
 Dawson Trail Campground has a main beach with a designated swimming area, change rooms and facilities.

 The Dawson Trail Campground has a variety of ski and snowshoe trails that are maintained in the winter.
 Quetico hosts various ski and winter themed events each year.
-Check the Park Events for up to date information.
 Rustic cabins are also available for rent year-round.